MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/basic-enterprise-integration-content.md

 To increase the scalability of API Management, add [caching policies][apim-caching] where appropriate.
 Caching also helps reduce the load on back-end services.

 To offer greater capacity, you can scale out Azure API Management Basic, Standard, and Premium tiers in an Azure region.
-To analyze the usage for your service, on the **Metrics** menu, select the **Capacity Metric** option and then scale up or scale down as appropriate.
+To analyze the usage for your service, select **Capacity Metric** on the **Metrics** menu and then scale up or scale down as appropriate.
 The upgrade or scale process can take from 15 to 45 minutes to apply.

 Recommendations for scaling an API Management service: